Psyllium: Cultivation

 The genus Plantago contains over 200 species.
-P. ovata and P. psyllium are produced commercially in several European countries, Russia and surrounding countries, and India.
-Plantago seed, known commercially as black, French, or Spanish psyllium, is obtained from P. psyllium, also known as P. arenaria.
+P. ovata and P. indica are produced commercially in several European countries, Russia and surrounding countries, and India.
+Plantago seed, known commercially as black, French, or Spanish psyllium, is obtained from P. indica, also known as P. psyllium and P. arenaria.
 Seed produced from P. ovata is known in trading circles as white or blonde psyllium, Indian plantago, or isabgol.
 Isabgol is the common name in India for P. ovata.
 India dominates the world market in the production and export of psyllium.

 Plantago ovata is an annual herb that grows to a height of 30–46 cm.
-Leaves are opposite, linear or linear lanceolate 1 × 19 cm.
+Leaves are opposite, linear or linear-lanceolate, measuring 1 × 19 cm.
 The root system has a well-developed tap root with few fibrous secondary roots.
 A large number of flowering shoots arise from the base of the plant.
 Flowers are numerous, small, and white.
 Plants flower about 60 days after planting.
 The seeds are enclosed in capsules that open at maturity.

 The fields are generally irrigated prior to seeding to achieve ideal soil moisture, to enhance seed soil contact, and to avoid burying the seed too deeply as a result of later irrigations or rainfall.
 Maximum germination occurs at a seeding depth of 6 mm (1/4 in).
 Emerging seedlings are frost sensitive; therefore, planting should be delayed until conditions are expected to remain frost free.
 Seed is broadcast at 5.5 to 8.25 kg/hectare (5 to 7.5 lb/acre) in India.
 In Arizonan trials, seeding rates of 22 to 27.5 kg/ha (20 to 25 lb/acre) resulted in stands of 1 plant/25mm (1 inch) in 15 cm (6 inch) rows produced excellent yields.
 Weed control is normally achieved by one or two hand weedings early in the growing season.
 Control of weeds by pre-plant irrigation that germinates weed seeds followed by shallow tillage may be effective on fields with minimal weed pressure.
 Psyllium is a poor competitor with most weed species.

 Plantago wilt (Fusarium oxysporum) and downy mildew (Peronospora alta) are the major diseases of Isabgol.
 White grubs and aphids are the major insect pests.

 The flower spikes turn reddish brown at ripening, the lower leaves dry and the upper leaves yellow.
 The crop is harvested in the morning after the dew is gone to minimize shattering and field losses.
-In India, mature plants are cut 15 cm above the ground and then bound, left for a few days to dry, thrashed, and winnowed.
+In India, mature plants are cut 15 cm above the ground and then bound, left for a few days to dry, threshed, and winnowed.

 Harvested seed must be dried to below 12% moisture to allow for cleaning, milling, and storage.
 Seed stored for future crops has shown a significant loss in viability after 2 years in storage.